LifeDreamer24/SteamOS-Shell/README.md

 ## 🙌 Credits

-Huge thanks to **[Simon](https://github.com/LifeDreamer24)** for creating and refining this shell setup with care and precision!

-Built with guidance, scripting, and troubleshooting help from **ChatGPT by OpenAI** 🤖
+Huge thanks to **ChatGPT by OpenAI** for the guidance, scripting, and troubleshooting help given.
 If you found this project useful, feel free to give it a ⭐!

 ---